raul23/convert-to-txt/README.rst

  Starting document conversion to txt...
  Conversion successful!

-Finally, just like you can set the conversion method via the command-line, you can also do it via the API:
+Finally, just like you can set the conversion method via the `command-line <#script-options>`_, you can also do it via the API:

 .. code-block:: python